Section: Essential Men's Suit Guide - Blog

 It all goes back to King Edward VII who, it seems, was rather fond of his steak.
 He liked it so much that his full figure became a bit of an issue and rather than have his waistcoat adjusted; he wore the bottom button unfastened.
 The entire court followed suit and a trend that has lasted centuries was born.

 So how many suit mistakes are you guilty of?
 If it’s any more than one, then it’s time we got together and had a little talk about your suit wearing tactics.
-Book an appointment and let us walk you through the right way to wear a suit.
+BOOK YOUR FITTING and let us walk you through the right way to wear a suit.

 Montagio did a great job on wedding suits for me and my two groomsmen.
 Bally provided us with fantastic service and the result was definitely superior to an off-the-rack option... more »